camunda/camunda-docs-manual/content/reference/bpmn20/tasks/send-task.md

 ---

-A send task is used to send a message.
+A Send Task is used to send a message.
 In Camunda this is done by calling Java code.

-The send task has the same behavior as a service task.
+The Send Task has the same behavior as a Service Task.

 {{< bpmn-symbol type="send-task" >}}